• Skip to main content

 Enjoy Experiences Together Over Gifts

-Earlier this year when our first grandchild was born, we decided to stop exchanging birthday gifts between our two adult children and their spouses.
-Now we get together for a meal instead and spend the extra money on spoiling that grandchild!
+When our first grandchild was born, we decided to stop exchanging birthday gifts between our two adult children and their spouses.
+Now we get together for a meal instead and spend the extra money on spoiling that grandchild and helping them to fund their education.

 Start a Secret Santa

 If you have a large group, have everyone pick one person to buy for and set a limit on how much everyone will spend.
-You can have everyone write down 3-5 gift suggestions to make gift buying so easy.
+You can have everyone write down at least 3 to 5 gift suggestions to make gift buying so easy.

 Grab That Hot Toy Now

-Some stores including Top Toy List 2020""” data-wplink-url-error=”true”>Amazon and Walmart have already come out with their Top Toy List 2020""” data-wplink-url-error=”true”>Top Toy Lists for 2020.
-If there is a hot toy on your holiday list, I would not wait.
+Some stores including Amazon and Walmart have Top Toy Lists If there is a hot toy on your holiday list, I would not wait.
 I would secure that now to avoid disappointment and over-paying at the last minute.

 Buy in Bulk